jadrouil/tuna-lang/MOTIVATION.md

 While this looks simple on the surface, it frequently is not.
 Complexity creeps in many places (e.g securing the application & issuing requests to the database).

 This is where Tuna comes in.
-The goal of Tuna is to make micro service development as simple as possible.
-Given this design goal, the following requirements emerge:
+The goal of Tuna is to make microservice development as simple as possible.
+Given this goal, the following requirements emerge:
 - Persisted and shared global state.
 - NoQL: Users should not have to use any query language to work with global state.
 This eliminates the need for developers to learn a query language.
 - Easily define endpoints to expose business logic.